AlePuglisi/three-tanks-distributed-control/README.md

 <br/>
 <br/>

-To have further details on the modeling, system decomposition, and control tuning, refer to our [presentation](https://github.com/AlePuglisi/three-tanks-distributed-control/blob/main/Report/Presentation_project.pdf)
+If you want more details on the modeling, system decomposition, and control tuning, refer to our [presentation](https://github.com/AlePuglisi/three-tanks-distributed-control/blob/main/Report/Presentation_project.pdf)

 ## Objective

+Given the continuous time state-space description of the system:
+- Decompose the model
+- Perform open-loop stability analysis
+- Define different state-feedback control structures (centralized, decentralized, distributed)
+- Analyze each structure and compute the control gains to achieve satisfactory closed-loop performances.
+- Plot the simulation results and compare the performance of the control structures.

+For a detailed task description, refer to the general [Project work assignment](https://github.com/AlePuglisi/three-tanks-distributed-control/blob/main/Report/general_project.pdf) and our [Three tanks assignment](https://github.com/AlePuglisi/three-tanks-distributed-control/blob/main/Report/Three_tanks_project.pdf)

 ## MATLAB Code